hydephp/develop/docs/digging-deeper/navigation.md

 ## Quick primer on the internals

-It may be beneficial to understand the internal workings of the navigation menus in order to take full advantage of the options.
+It may be beneficial to understand the internal workings of the navigation menus to take full advantage of the options.

 In short, both navigation menu types extend the same class (meaning they share the same base code), this means that the way they are configured are very similar, making the documentation here applicable to both types of menus.